 But Magic Leap is going far beyond the current efforts to get AI into VR.

 All of what is missing in Siri and company is present in Mica.
 As Magic Leap said, the talking part will come.
-Add that in and you have a deeply compelling avatar that goes beyond anything seen in a commercially available product.
+Include that, and you have a profoundly compelling avatar that goes beyond anything seen in a commercially available product.

 We pulled out the short segment from the three-hour video of LEAPcon where the Mixed Reality AI project is discussed.